Pareto principle explained: The 80/20 Effect

 Check if you spend most of your time with these important things right now.
 If that isn’t the case, think about whether you want to give the unimportant things less time in the future.

+If you know potential time wasters in your everyday life, you can effectively increase your productivity.
 You’ll soon realize how this change in focus will help you on your way to success.